The first time I noticed mullioned windows was at my neighbour’s house.

 Knowing about mullioned windows can help you make informed choices about your home’s style and design.
-Let’s walk you through all the basics of these classic window features.

 Keep reading, because we’ll cover what mullion windows are, their various types, the pros and cons, and also share practical tips on maintenance and their structure.